 If you’ve ever managed your own PPC campaigns, you know there’s a huge amount of data at your disposal.
 The problem?
-It’s not always clear which metrics you should focus on, and more importantly, it’s often difficult to know how to use those metrics to improve your efforts.
+It’s not always clear which PPC metrics you should focus on, and it’s often difficult to know how to use those metrics to make your campaigns more profitable.

-If brand awareness is the main objective of your PPC campaign, clicks and impressions are two metrics that should be on the top of your list.
-For most ecommerce stores, though, clicks are just the beginning of the story – a story that hopefully ends with a sale.
+If improving brand awareness is the main objective of your PPC campaign, clicks and impressions are two metrics that should be on the top of your list.
+If you're looking to make a sale, then getting a paid ad click is just the beginning of the sales process—but every sale has to start somewhere.
 The number of clicks you get will depend on how much money you’re spending, of course, but what you really need to monitor are any trends or variations in clicks.

 Spikes or slumps in click volume can indicate opportunities or issues with your campaign.
 If clicks are on the rise, there may be an opportunity to capitalize on increased search volume by upping your budget and getting more aggressive with keyword bids.
 On the other hand, if clicks are down, there could be issues with your ad text or keywords, or it may be a seasonal lull, which would be a great opportunity to experiment with more out-of-the-box PPC ads.

-The average amount you pay for each click is referred to as Cost per Click (CPC), and it's another useful indicator of your PPC success.
+The average amount you pay each time a person clicks on your paid ad is referred to as Cost per Click (CPC), and it's another useful metric of your PPC success.
 CPCs vary by industry, but just like clicks, you'll want to keep a close eye on trends.
 Over the last five years, CPCs have increased across the board, but some industries have risen faster than others.